anugram/ciphertrust.crypto/README.md

-# ciphertrust.crypto
+# Ansible Collection - ciphertrust.crypto

-perform crypto ops with CipherTrust Manager APIs
+Documentation for the collection.